-The school is engaged in providing a service that requires a strict code of confidentiality of information.
+The school is engaged in providing a service that requires a strict code of information confidentiality.
 Any volunteer who compromises any information regarding a student, staff member, contractor, or parent may be subject to loss of volunteer privileges.

 Contact Information